 91 were killed.

-if you’ve been injured in an accident due to someone else’s negligent actions – whether that’s another road user or even the local authority – you may be entitled to make a claim for compensation.
+If you’ve been injured in an accident due to someone else’s negligent actions – whether that’s another road user or even the local authority – you may be entitled to make a claim for compensation.

 Sometimes referred to as a bike accident claim or a bicycle injury claim, a cycling accident claim can provide important resources to aid your recovery and support you and your loved ones financially.
 At Slater and Gordon, our expert solicitors have helped hundreds of clients access the compensation and care they need.
 If you’ve been injured in a cycling accident, contact us today to find out how we can help you.